bibleexchange/courses/book-of-romans/001_doctrinal/703_pauls-captivity-to-the-law-of-sin.md

 ### Three Divisions:

-- Verses 1 – 6: Died that You May be Married to Another
+- Verses 1 &mdash; 6: Died that You May be Married to Another
 - Verses 7- 13: The Law is Holy, And Just and Good
-- Verses 14 – 25: Paul’s Captivity to the Law of Sin
+- Verses 14 &mdash; 25: Paul&apos;s Captivity to the Law of Sin

 ## Dead that You May be Married to Another (vs. 1-6)